-- 1. Identify and classify computer and security threats and develop a security model to prevent, detect and recover from attacks - 2.
-Understand the concept of encryption and analyze various symmetric & asymmetric encryption algorithm - 3.
-Familiarize with network security designs using available secure solutions such as SSL and IPSeC
+1. Identify and classify computer and security threats and develop a security model to prevent, detect and recover from attacks

+- 2. Understand the concept of encryption and analyze various symmetric & asymmetric encryption algorithm - 3.
+Familiarize with network security designs using available secure solutions such as SSL and IPSeC - 4.
+Evaluate and communicate the human role in security systems with an emphasis on ethics, social engineering vulnerabilities and training.

-Introduction to the concepts of security: need for security, types of attacks, cryptographic techniques: plain text and cipher text, substitution and transposition techniques: Caesar cipher, monoalphabetic cipher, Vigenere cipher, hill cipher, Vernam Cipher. stegnography, key range and key size.
+Introduction to the concepts of security: need for security, types of attacks, cryptographic techniques: plain text and cipher text, substitution and transposition techniques: Caesar cipher, modified Caesar cipher, monoalphabetic cipher, Vigenere cipher, hill cipher, Vernam Cipher. stegnography, key range and key size.